yugaljain1999/qaquora/qaquora/README.md

-If anyone wants to contribute in this project,feel free to do.
+If anyone wants to add more functions in this scrapper,feel free to contribute.